polyaxon/polyaxon/site/docs/core/scheduling-strategies/index.md

 ## Overview

-Oftentimes, teams will have several environments with different resources and with access from different users.
+Oftentimes, teams will have several environments with different resources and access from different users.
-Allocating operations to the right resources while ensuring a fair queueing is an important behaviour, especially when you scale your workload.
+Allocating operations to the right resources while ensuring a fair queueing is an important behavior, especially when you scale your workload.

 Polyaxon provides several interfaces designed to achieve fairness when a limited resource is shared, for example to prevent a hyperparameter tuning with large search space or parallel executions from consuming more cluster resources than other workflows and operations.